-Sonlight’s Psychology Level 690 course uses an Advanced placement (AP) textbook and a study guide to present a two-semester psychology course for high school students that simultaneously prepares them to take the AP Psychology Exam.
+Sonlight’s Psychology Level 690 course uses an Advanced Placement (AP)® textbook and a study guide to present a two-semester psychology course for high school students that prepares them to take the AP Psychology Exam®.

-The textbook is well written with plenty of real-life applications, graphics, visuals, and cartoons to make it interesting.
-Sidebars show goals for each module, then highlight key terms as students read through the material.
-Sidebars sometimes have quotations, notes, images, or AP Exam tips that are useful, and occasionally entertaining.
+The textbook is well written and has plenty of real-life applications, graphics, visuals, and cartoons to make it interesting.
+Sidebars show the goals for each module, then highlight key terms as students read through the material.
+Sidebars sometimes have quotations, notes, images, or AP Exam tips that are useful and occasionally entertaining.

-The textbook’s authors exhibit an awareness that religious believers might sometimes have problems with their approach, an approach that mirrors that of the scientific establishment in treating the theory of evolution as a foundational, unifying principle of science.
+The textbook’s authors are supportive of religious beliefs.
+They also exhibit an awareness that religious believers might sometimes have problems with the content of this textbook that mirrors the assumptions of the scientific establishment in treating the theory of evolution as a foundational, unifying principle of science.
 Their awareness of potential problems is evidenced in a sidebar on page 143 where they encourage students to think of religion and science as complementary rather than in conflict.
 They say, “[T]he scientific account attempts to tell us when and how; religious creation stories usually aim to tell about an ultimate who and why.”
 Also, on page 148, they try to reinforce the idea that religious believers can also believe in evolution citing examples of famous Christians from both past and present.
-However, the authors' selective use of quotations and examples is sometimes misleading, especially their use of a quotation from St. Augustine which implies that his observations regarding microevolution are evidence that he believed in macroevolution.
-While the authors bring in perspectives other than that of evolutionary biology as causations for developments and behaviors, evolutionary assumptions underlie the entire text.
-On the positive side, the authors do mention the positive effects of religion (e.g., greater-than-average happiness for those active in faith communities [p.
-478] and lower rates of suicide among those who are religious [p.
-67]).
+However, in attempting to do this, the authors' selective use of quotations and examples is sometimes misleading.
+Still, it's important to note that the authors mention the positive effects of religion, such as greater-than-average happiness for those active in faith communities (p.
+478) and lower rates of suicide among those who are religious (p.
+67).

-In the Workbook & Diary, Corson writes directly to students in a personal tone of voice that is engaging.
+In the Workbook & Diary, Corson writes directly to students in a personal tone that is engaging.
 He tries to balance the textbook’s point of view by raising questions and providing contrary points of view in Scripture passages.
 However, he seldom presents well-developed arguments for other viewpoints.
 Instead, he generally leaves it to students to think for themselves by prodding them with assignments such as, “Explain natural selection and then critique it” and “Give a criticism of the evolutionary explanation of sexuality” (p.
 59).
-Given that this Sonlight course was written for Christian homeschooling families who are unlikely to want the faith of their children undermined, I recommend that parents read through the most problematic sections, particularly Module 15 on evolutionary psychology and Module 53 on sexual development, and be prepared to have discussions on the topics covered.
+Given that this Sonlight course was written for Christian homeschooling families, to get the most out of it, I would recommend that parents read through the most problematic sections, particularly Module 15 on evolutionary psychology and Module 53 on sexual development, and be prepared to have discussions on the topics covered.
 This might require additional research to be able to answer questions, such as those posed in the Workbook & Diary, or others that might arise.

 How the Course Works

-Unit exams and their answer keys are in the Workbook & Diary.
+Unit exams are in the Workbook & Diary.
 Unit exams are cumulative, testing students on material learned through all prior units up to that point.
-The author explains to parents that tests for this course are purposely difficult –“harder than the AP test” –so that students will be well prepared (Workbook & Diary, p.
+The author explains to parents that tests for this course are purposely difficult–“harder than the AP test”–so that students will be well prepared (Workbook & Diary, p.
 5).